 - Make sure your supervisor/line manager fills in the letter of support and you attach it to the email or ensure it is sent to the commitee with your name and FSBI training grant as the subject line.

-- The closing dates for applications are midnight GMT on 01 May 2021 and 01 October 2021.
+- The closing dates for applications are midnight GMT on 20 Jan, 01 May, and 01 October.
 Late applications will not be considered.
-If you do not receive acknowledgement within 48 hours please contact us here
+If you do not receive acknowledgment within 48 hours please contact us here

 - Training Grants are awarded on a competitive basis and in relation to the funds available.
-Subject-related enquires should be addressed to the chair of the Training Grant committee.
+Subject-related enquiries should be addressed to the chair of the Training Grant committee.

 The Committee’s decision is final and we are not able to enter into dialogue about our evaluation.
 However, candidates are free to apply again in subsequent rounds.